ArashSasani/mixpanel-data-importer/README.md

 2. data you can retrieve from any API endpoint.

 ## You only need to:
-1.[option A]export your data which you want to import to Mixpanel as an event as a **json file**.
+1. [option A]export your data which you want to import to Mixpanel as an event as a **json file**.
 Please take a look at [data.json](https://github.com/ArashSasani/data-importer/blob/master/data.json).
-2.[option B]call the API endpoint and get your event data as **json format**
+2. [option B]call the API endpoint and get your event data as **json format**

 *The rest is ready* :)
 Just call **npm start**.